berkaytuna/cbadv/README.md

 Update 2: Added Windows and conan support.
 <br /> Update 1: Coinbase Pro is now Coinbase Advanced.

 Note that, i am not maintaining this or anything, i am developing it for my own needs and just cant be bothered with private repositories.
+So, if you try this on your system and it does not work, or if you have a request, i am not the contact person for sure.

 Original: